juhakaup/WFC_dungeon_gen/documentation/implementation.md

 [Documented here](https://github.com/juhakaup/WFC_dungeon_gen/blob/master/documentation/testing.md)

 ## Improvements
 There is probably a lot of optimization that could be done.
 I think that having the tile as a separate class is a bit of an overkill, the same amount of information could be stored in a few arrays.
-It would be interesting to convert the boolean arrays used to store the available tiles to bitSets, the memory savings these days is neglegtable, but maybe the set operations would be faster.
+It would also be interesting to convert the boolean arrays used to store the available tiles to bitSets, the memory savings these days is neglegtable, but maybe the set operations would be faster.
+Overall I think the code could be simplified a bit.
+Some king of automatic extrapolation of the tileset data would improve the usability of the program and reduce bugs.

 ## References
 ### Wave function collapse algorithm